DEATH ANGEL

 https://www.youtube.com/watch?v=YPcWPyxaEUg

-April 10, 1990 - 2020: 30 years of: Act III.
+April 10, 1990 - 2025: 35 years of: Act III

 Experimentation and evolution made them the exception.

-In the meantime the metal tour of 1991's summer, the Clash Of The Titans featuring heavy-hitters like MEGADETH, SLAYER and ANTHRAX was supposed to feature DEATH ANGEL as a supporting-act.
-Without their drummer they politely declined and the coveted-spot went to some tiny band from up North named ALICE IN CHAINS.
-Ironically this same ALICE would eventually become one of the trendsetters from this new scene that would ultimately knockdown the metal-scene off the spot-light in late-1991: the Seattle grunge movement.
+On tour in the US, tragedy struck hard in a life-threatening bus-crash, putting drummer Andy Galeon out of commotion for nearly a year.
+As cousins, they patiently waited for him to recover, above and beyond heavymetal this is a full family affair.
+In the meantime, Summer's 1991 Clash Of The Titans tour featuring MEGADETH, SLAYER and ANTHRAX was supposed to feature DEATH ANGEL as a supporting-act.
+Drummer-less they politely declined and the coveted-spot went to some tiny NoCal band named ALICE IN CHAINS.
+Ironically, this very same ALICE would eventually become one of the trendsetters from this new scene that would ultimately sideswipe metal off the rocknroll spotlight in late-1991: Seattle.

 *